 and Co‑occurring Mental Health Disorder Programs

-The mission of our counseling program here at Holy Cross is to bring hope, promote change and help people live free, healthy and productive lives.
+Holy Cross Services mission is to bring hope, promote change, and help children and adults live free, healthy and productive lives.

 PHILOSOPHY OF TREATMENT